 Just as the early church “married” its widows, so, too, North Boulevard’s 2020 Vision catalyzed women who continue to come together in intense, intentional prayer on behalf of the church.
 We are certain that none of what has been accomplished through the 2020 Vision would have been successful without this faithful prayer.

 A New Day - TV Program & Book

-- Originally intended to reach dying churches and Christians who were seeking sound Bible teaching, the A New Day TV program grew far beyond those boundaries very quickly.
-Ninety nations on 6 continents have downloaded or viewed the weekly television program that is available online.
+• Launched in the fall of 2013, A New Day TV program now reaches not only middle Tennessee but also 74 nations on 6 continents have accessed the program online.
 This includes South Korea, Poland, Germany, Tanzania, Israel, United Arab Emirates, Japan, Ukraine, India and Russia.
 And, of course, the United States.

-- A New Day: Restoring the Revolutionary Mission of Christ is a book, written by David Young, that grew out of the TV program, calling churches away from the dead-end paths of traditionalism on the one hand and liberalism on the other.
-In A New Day, Young offers a third way forward for churches of Christ in America today: keeping a high regard for Christ and the Scriptures while refusing to be more concerned with man-made traditions than our friends and neighbors who are lost.
+• A New Day: Restoring the Revolutionary Mission of Christ is a book, written by David Young, that grew out of the TV program, calling churches away from the dead-end paths of traditionalism on the one hand and liberalism on the other.

 Using the inspiration of the church in Revelation where every tongue, tribe, and nation worships God, so, too, North Boulevard is striving to be a place where anyone in our community can come to know Christ and grow in their faith.
 Latino and Chinese communities worship and study at North Boulevard every week, while we continue to prayerfully follow the Spirit’s lead in this area.